Chilaquiles with Turkey Chorizo

 - Heat a skillet over medium heat.
-Add first part of oil and then chopped tortillas.
+Add first part of oil (for chilaquiles) and then chopped tortillas.
 Cook tortillas, stirring occasionally, until lightly toasted, 5 to 6 minutes.
 Set aside.

 - Return skillet to stovetop and increase to medium-high heat.
-Add second part of oil and then bell peppers and onions.
+Add second part of oil (for chilaquiles) and then bell peppers and onions.
 Saute until vegetables are tender, 4 to 5 minutes.